 Intro to the Keto Diet

-While the first week on the Keto might be difficult, you will soon discover that you can eat smaller meals with plenty of protein and nutrients while keeping the moderate potions to continue the diet until it becomes your lifestyle.
+While the first week on the Keto might be difficult, you will soon discover that you can eat smaller meals with plenty of nutrients while keeping the moderate potions to continue the diet until it becomes your lifestyle.

 There Are Multiple Types of Ketogenic Diets